ArbitRandomUser/MPVShow/readme.md

 First entry should always be 0 , slide 1 is always from 0 -> 0 , so when started
-the video "plays first frame" and pauses at 0
+the video "plays first slide" and pauses at 0

 Last entry should always be "end", end means the ending timestamp of the video